diekmann/wasm-fizzbuzz/wat/README.md

 ---

 Since I don't want to communicate via shared memory, I'll write my own message-passing API :woman_shrugging:.
 Probably `putchar` and `getchar` will serve as API between browser and wasm.

+Since I don't want to share memory with the host environment, WebAssembly only supports a limited set of types we can share with the host environment.
+Basically only `i32`, `i64` and floats (both 32bit and 64bit).
+To send a string from WebAssembly to the browser, we will transmit one character as `i32` at a time from WebAssembly to the browser.
+(This is a from-scratch demo, you probably don't want to implement this API in production)

 BRB, coding an ugly terminal.
 Let's start by getting rid of `console.log`.
 No change to wasm code.

 ![wat code](../imgs/wasm_fizzbuzz9.png)
 ![browser](../imgs/wasm_fizzbuzz10.png)